senseuwaterloo/TestLoggingPractice/README.md

 ## RQ3

-This directory contains the data regarding the firehouse email survey and the result of labelling of two of the researchers.
+This directory contains the data regarding the firehouse email survey and the classification of the reasons that developers use test logging.

 ## RQ4